xander-marjoram/nuxt-lit-ssr-issue-repro/README.md

 yarn install
 ```

+## Building locally

+You may need to run `npx nuxt build` to generate the `.nuxt` directory.
+This will then fail with a rollup error but after that you can run `yarn build` which runs rollup.

 ## Development Server

-Start the development server on `http://localhost:3000`:
+Start the development server on `http://localhost:3002`:

+There will likely be some errors but the site still runs well enough to reproduce the issue.

 ```bash
 # yarn